Practical founder guide v1

 • SARL-S conversion need checked before investor talks.

-Annual Compliance Checklist Keep the company clean after incorporation.
+Annual compliance checklist Keep the company clean after incorporation.

 • Bookkeeping reconciled.